Soname-Solutions/salmon/docs/service_integration.md

     Update the IAM Role to include the necessary read permissions for the resources associated with the new service.
 This ensures metrics can be extracted and the digest report can be generated accurately.

 - **Create an AWS EventBridge Rule**: \
-    New EventBridge rule must be defined to route events from the new service to the centralized EventBridge bus in the Tooling Environment.
+    Define a new EventBridge rule to route events from the new service to the centralized EventBridge bus in the Tooling Environment.

 #### Tooling Environment